preons/docs/content/articles/designing-preons.md

 ## Buttons

-Preons unfortunately doesn't have hover states yet.
-I added shadow elements to the preons theme.
+The funny thing about buttons is that there are lots of choices.

+- Square or rounded
+- Filled or outlined
+- Border or no border
+- If bordered, small border or large
+- Flat or shadowed

+And there are even more choices like using gradients.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/buttons.png)

-Eventually I changed the buttons to be more demure.
-The yellow was too harsh.
+Eventually I changed the buttons to be more demure than what you see here.
+The original yellow was too harsh.

 ## Menu

+We can now start to compose these colors and typographic elements to create our menu.
+I automatically create menus as mobile first and try not to duplicate elements.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/menu-mobile.png)